gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 		- the title in the top nav might need to be static if this is not feasible
 		- if not feasible, use 'suggest' as the title throughout

+3. When a user leaves the reviews page with a recommendation selected (hits 'cancel' in view 3.2.e), what happens to the recommendation?
+We see two options:
+	- The recommendation is cleared so that the user must start the 2.1 process over again from the start
+	- The recommendation is saved so that when a user returns to the reviews page, the recommendation is still attached to their pending review.
+To avoid any possible memory issues and/or user confusion it may make sense to clear the recommendation at some point (when the user browses to another outfit, or after the 15 minute refresh?)
+	- We're happy to hear direction on which of these is easier/more ideal on your end.

 ### Minimum requirements for iOS App
 	Supported devices/os versions should be listed here
 - iOS 4